Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 |---|---|

-| Profile | Which Record Types are available |
+| Profile | Which Record Types are available to user |

 | Record Type | Which Page Layout is shown |

-| Page Layout | What fields/buttons user sees |
+| Page Layout | What fields/buttons user sees on screen |

-Assignment chain: Profile → Record Type → Page Layout
+- 🔥Assignment chain: Profile → Record Type → Page Layout

 "You cannot directly assign different page layouts to same profile users.
 Record Types are the only way — assign different Record Types to each user, then map each Record Type to a different Page Layout.
 Also mention Record Types control picklist values per user for added depth."

-📌 Answer: YES — They CAN still see the records!
+✅ YES — They CAN still see the records!

 | Layer | Controls |